grandimam/django-router/README.md

 # Django Router

-A Django routing framework that allows you to register routes using decorators, eliminating the need for `urls.py`.
+A simple router library that allows registering django apps using decorators, eliminating the need for `urls.py`.

 ## Installation